lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 * Show Related Posts data status

 == Upgrade Notice ==
+= 8.5.0 =
+Various enhancements and Social Share Count Recovery in cases where permalink structure changes

 = 8.4.4 =
 * Another critical bugfix for users of the SG Optimizer plugin (SiteGround hosting).
 This update will seamlessly allow you to re-activate Shareaholic.